StockX

 StockX is an online marketplace and clothing reseller, primarily of sneakers.
 Since November 2020, it has also opened up to electronic products such as game consoles, smartphones and computer hardware.
 The Detroit-based company was founded by Dan Gilbert, Josh Luber, Greg Schwartz, and Chris Kaufman in 2015–2016.
 StockX has more than 800 employees in Downtown Detroit.
 StockX currently has international offices in London, UK, in Eindhoven, the Netherlands, and has authentication facilities in Detroit's Corktown neighborhood, Moonachie, NJ, and Tempe, AZ.
-Scott Cutler and Schwartz serve as chief executive officer and chief operating officer, respectively, and Deena Bahri became the company's first chief marketing officer in 2019.
+Greg Schwartz serves as chief executive officer and Deena Bahri became the company's first chief marketing officer in 2019.

 History and operations

-The startup company was founded by Dan Gilbert, Josh Luber, Greg Schwartz, and Chris Kaufman starting in 2015, and launched in February 2016.
+The startup company was founded by Dan Gilbert, Josh Luber, Greg Schwartz, and Chris Kaufman in 2015, and launched in February 2016.
 Luber had previously founded StockX's predecessor website about rare sneakers called Campless (established during 2012–2013), a site which was featured in Josh Luber's TED Talk on the sneaker market.
 After Gilbert acquired Campless from Luber, Luber relocated from Philadelphia to work from Gilbert's One Campus Martius building in Downtown Detroit as chief executive officer.
 StockX opened its first international headquarters in London in October 2018.
 Scott Cutler was appointed chief executive officer in June 2019.

 The company has more than 800 employees, as of August 2019.
 StockX is among the fastest-growing startups in Detroit and Michigan, as of late 2018.

 In addition to the One Campus Martius office, StockX has an authentication facility in Detroit's Corktown neighborhood.
 Prior to the authentication center's relocation in June 2018, the company had a team of 15 employees authenticating thousands of pairs of shoes daily.
 The larger Corktown facility increased the number of authentications.
 StockX opened a second authentication center in Tempe, Arizona, in late 2018, followed by two more in Moonachie, New Jersey, and West London.
 In 2019, the company opened a fifth authentication center in Eindhoven, Netherlands.
 StockX maintains a catalog of all fake items received.